Amherst Ballet Theatre Company

-The Amherst Ballet Theatre Company is a dance school located at 29 Strong Street in Amherst, Massachusetts.
+The Amherst Ballet Theatre Company is a dance school located at 65 Sunderland Road in Amherst, Massachusetts.
 It is a non-profit (501(c)3) organization overseen by a volunteer board of directors and administered by an executive director.
 Though it has a few classes in Contemporary and Jazz dance, the preponderance of its classes teach the Vaganova syllabus of ballet.
+The former home was 29 Strong Street, Amherst, Massachusetts.
+This changed in the summer of 2025.

 History

 Amherst Ballet School was founded in 1971, by Therese Brady Donohue, as a private, for-profit business.
 Classes were based on the syllabus of London's Royal Academy of Dancing.
 In 1976 Donohue founded the non-profit Amherst Ballet Theatre Company to provide for a greater range of performance opportunities for the students and the community.
 The for-profit Amherst Ballet School and the non-profit Amherst Ballet Theater Company existed as separate entities until 2000 when they were merged into a single non-profit organization.

 Between 2003 and 2011 the executive director was Catherine Fair.
 In 2012, Sueann Townsend was hired as executive director.